ryan1431/mixed-messages/readme.md

 ## **_Implementation:_**

 ### **Setup**
-- simple index.html pulls script from main.js 2
+- simple index.html pulls script from main.js
-- main.js consistently loops a prompt which takes user input & an alert with with the proper message output
+- main.js loops a prompt which takes user input
+& an alert with with the proper message output
 - variable will be stored containing the user input, and that will be used to determine the output message